deathtothecorporation/plunder-docs/a-simple-cog/booting-starting.md

 # Next

 Our next goal is to construct a long-running cog that acts as a web server and keeps some state.
 In order to talk to a web client, our cog will need to reply in a manner that the browser understands.
 Beyond basic HTTP codes, we also want to send back useful data, and we're going to do so in JSON.
-So we'll take a little detour into how to encode plunder nats as JSON.
+So we'll take a little detour into how to encode Plunder nats as JSON.